Felipe-alice1/Felipe-alice1/README.md

 - 👋 Hi, I’m Felipe barboza
-- 🌱 I am currently studying systems analysis and development and studying html, css, javascript.
+- 🌱 I am currently studying systems analysis and development and studying.
 - 💞️  Looking for internship and work
 - 📫 How to reach me email: felipe_barboza@hotmail.com.br